Skip to content

 Application is complete

-View of a submitted application, in the process of selecting deciders by choosing from a list of existing users
+View of a submitted application, in the process of adding the "send to deciders" remark

 You can view the status of the application in the Actions section, where the status will be "Waiting for decision"